mamaOcoder/highspeedrail/README.md

 # High-Speed Passenger Rail Analysis

 ## Notes

+### Running the get_data.py file
-### The get_data.py file calls the Google Maps Distance Matrix API.
+The get_data.py file calls the Google Maps Distance Matrix API.
 This requires an API key to be saved in a '.env' file.
 To obtain a key, you must first have a Google Developers account and create a project on the Google Cloud Console.
 See this [Getting Started](https://developers.google.com/maps/get-started) tutorial for help.

 ## Data Sources
 - Metropolitan Statistical Area Populations: [US Census Bureau MSA Population Totals](https://www.census.gov/data/tables/time-series/demo/popest/2020s-total-metro-and-micro-statistical-areas.html)